 Her work has also been seen/featured in publications such as The Daily Oklahoman, The Oklahoma Gazette, The Metro Norman, The Norman Transcript, The Mustang News, Oklahoma Entertainment News Magazine, Nichols Hills Magazine and SouthWest Art Magazine.
-Rice has donated original artwork to benefit organizations such as the Oklahoma City Art Museum, Oklahoma Shakespeare in the Park, Ballet Oklahoma, Southern Nazarene University, the Oklahoma Educational Television Authority, The Dallas Symphony and Kansas City Public Television, among others.
+Gordon has donated original artwork to benefit organizations such as the Oklahoma City Art Museum, Oklahoma Shakespeare in the Park, Ballet Oklahoma, Southern Nazarene University, the Oklahoma Educational Television Authority, The Dallas Symphony and Kansas City Public Television, among others.

-Rice was appointed by Mayor Bill Nations as Cultural Delegate to Clermont-Ferrand, France, in connection with Norman, Oklahoma’s “Sister City” program.
+Gordon was appointed by Mayor Bill Nations as Cultural Delegate to Clermont-Ferrand, France, in connection with Norman, Oklahoma’s “Sister City” program.
 She has toured France twice.
 One of her paintings hangs in the collection of the President of the Universite d’Auvergne.

 A short documentary about her work appeared on “About the Arts,” a nationally-syndicated television program aired by WGBH, Boston, in 2002.